osok/arXiv_papers/Gecko_Versatile_Text_Embeddings_Distilled_from_Large_Language_Models.md

 # IDEAS:
 - Text embedding models represent natural language as dense vectors to group similar text together.
-- These models are used for document retrieval, sentence similarity, and classification tasks.
+- These models are used for tasks like document retrieval, sentence similarity, and classification.
 - Recent efforts aim to develop a single model that can handle multiple tasks.
 - General-purpose models require large training data to cover various domains effectively.
 - Large language models (LLMs) offer extensive knowledge across different domains.
 - LLMs excel at learning from a few examples.
 - Gecko leverages LLMs to generate tasks and queries for passages.
 - Reranking passages using an LLM is crucial for selecting positive and negative passages.
-- Combining LLM-generated data with human-annotated data improves model performance.
+- Combining LLM-generated and human-annotated data improves model performance.
 - Gecko 1B with 768-dimensional embeddings outperforms other models on the MTE Benchmark.
 - Pre-fine-tuning and fine-tuning stages are used in Gecko's training process.
-- FRET (Few-shot Prompted Retrieval Data Set) includes positive and hard negative passages for each query.
+- Fret, a new dataset, includes positive and hard negative passages for each query.
 - Pre-fine-tuning involves self-supervised tasks on a large text corpus.
 - Contrastive learning objective is optimized with in-batch negatives for each mini-batch.
 - LLMs generate diverse queries by reading web passages and creating task descriptions.